CLARIAH/datasets-vlo/UPDATE.md

 # Upgrade instructions

+## 1.6.3 to 1.7.0
+- If using the proxy, an htpasswd file has to be created for protecting the new `/config` location.
+This can also be empty to not allow any access.
+This file should be placed in a host location defined in the PROXY_VLO_CONFIG_HTPASSWD_FILE variable.
+You can create a file with one or more users by doing

+`(cd ./clarin && htpasswd -n ${USERNAME} >> ../../vlo-config-htpasswd)` and entering the password for ${USERNAME} twice, assuming that the templated location of PROXY_VLO_CONFIG_HTPASSWD_FILE is kept.

+- The solr endpoint now is being proxied via vlo-proxy (at `/solr`).
+Most likely you can disable the 'expose-solr' overlay if currently enabled.

 ## 1.6.2 to 1.6.3
 - The following environment variables have been added (listed here with default values that can be adopted):